KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 Example

 Usage🔗
 You can copy and paste this example into any file in a package.
-Then reload and execute the command /q give YOUR_PACKAGE.openMenuItem to get the item that opens the menu.
+Then reload and execute the command /q give YOUR_PACKAGE>openMenuItem to get the item that opens the menu.

 Read the related docs in the menu section to learn more about these configuration options.